 - MSF’s emergency response to operation 'Pillar of Defense' in the Gaza Strip

-The continuing Israeli embargo of the Gaza Strip, years of financial crisis within the Palestinian National Authority in Ramallah and the chronic lack of cooperation between the Palestinian National Authority and Gaza authorities have all contributed to a deterioration in the capacity of the public health sector.
+The Israeli embargo, the financial crisis and the chronic lack of cooperation between Palestinian authorities have all contributed to a deterioration in the public health system in Occupied Palestinian Territory.

 In March 2008, Fatima, Mohammed and their three children were evicted from their home by the Israeli army.